redMaPPer I: Algorithm and SDSS DR8 Catalog: Cluster Centering

 \subsubsection{Foreground Filter: $\ufg$}

 The foreground filter is defined as the expected number of unassociated galaxies within the cluster radius $R_c(\lambda)$,

-where $\barsigz$ is the background density per $\mathrm{deg}^2$ per $\imag$ per $\zred$, calculated in a similar to fashion as the red sequence background described in Section~\ref{sec:background}.
+where $\barsigz$ is the background density per $\mathrm{deg}^2$ per $\imag$ per $\zred$, calculated in a similar fashion as the red sequence background described in Section~\ref{sec:background}.
 In addition, the area subtended by the cluster in $\mathrm{Mpc}^{2}$ must be converted to $\mathrm{deg}^2$ via the angular diameter distance $d_A$, with $d_A$ measured in $\Mpc/\deg$.
-Finally, the $\ffg$ filter describes the connectivity filter from Eqn.~\ref{eqn:fcen}, with parameters appropriate for random points ($\wfgbar$ and $\sigwfg$) as described below.
+Finally, the $\ffg$ filter describes the local galaxy density filter from Eqn.~\ref{eqn:fcen}, with parameters appropriate for random points ($\wfgbar$ and $\sigwfg$) as described below.